samlevy3/samlevy3.github.io/_posts/2025-12-17-Entropy-Garden.md

 ### Deterministic vs. Stochastic

-**Deterministic L-systems** produce the same output every time—the same rules always generate the same plant.
+**Deterministic L-systems** produce the same output every time: the same rules always generate the same plant.

 **Stochastic L-systems** introduce randomness by providing multiple possible replacements for a symbol.
 Each time a rule is applied, one option is chosen at random.
 This creates natural variation: no two plants are exactly alike.